Alexander Towers

 No analysis available

-I searched for phrases like "parking waitlist," "parking waiting list," or "join waitlist for parking" and found nothing.
-The remarks suggest parking is assigned or included rather than managed through a waitlist system.
+I searched for "parking waitlist," "waiting list," or similar wording and found none.
+The public remarks suggest parking is available with the unit rather than managed through a waitlist system.

 No analysis available